fyteach/Stat-Slides/Topic-2-Graphical-Descriptions.md

 ---

-## Example: Histogram of mpg (1 of 2)
+## Example: Histogram of mpg (1 of 3)

 The following data set show the mpg (mile per gallon) of $30$ cars.
 Construct a frequency table and frequency histogram for the data set using $7$ bins.
+What can be concluded from the histogram?

 ::: {.center}
 21, 21, 22.8, 21.4, 18.7, 18.1, 14.3, 24.4, 22.8, 19.2, 17.8, 16.4, 17.3, 15.2, 10.4, 10.4, 14.7, 32.4, 30.4, 33.9, 21.5, 15.5, 15.2, 13.3, 19.2, 27.3, 26, 30.4, 15.8, 19.7